Clinton Enwerem Doctoral Candidate in ECE | Robot Learning for Dexterous Manipulation under Multimodal Uncertainty

 News

-[preprint] New work unifying risk-constrained optimization with belief-space model predictive path integral control for vision-guided dexterous object stowing under uncertain insertion geometry.
+[preprint] New work coalescing risk-constrained optimization with belief-space model predictive path integral (MPPI) control applied to vision-guided dexterous object stowing under uncertain target region geometry.
 A preprint is available on arXiv.

 [paper] Our paper on quantile-based distributional RL for safe control has been accepted for presentation at CDC 2025.